Ranking Structure

 3. They are to enforce the code of conduct, Discord rules and other important documents/policies.

-7. May revoke membership of a member and DNH with acknowledge from high council.
+8. May revoke membership of a member and DNH with acknowledgement from the board.

 Director